sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ![Click counter updating in Angular app](/assets/examples/react-app/click-counter-updating-in-react-app.png)

-Also let's check the updation in the table using the [DynamoDB Explorer](https://docs.serverless-stack.com/console#dynamodb) in SST Console.
+Also let's go to the DynamoDB tab in the SST Console and check the value is updated in the table.

 ![DynamoDB table view of counter table](/assets/examples/angular-app/dynamo_table_view_of_counter_table.png)